Heaven Born and Ever Bright

-Heaven Born and Ever Bright is the third studio album by British rock band Cardiacs.
+Heaven Born and Ever Bright is the third studio album by British rock band Cardiacs, released on 15 May 1992 through the band's label Alphabet Business Concern, originally marketed by Rough Trade and distributed by Rough Trade and Pinnacle.
 It was produced by Tim Smith, engineered by David Murder and mixed by both.
-Due to Rough Trade going bankrupt soon after the album's release, it was scarce until reissued in 1995 by the Alphabet Business Concern.
+Due to Rough Trade going bankrupt soon after the album's release, it was scarce until reissued in 1995.
 This reissue was remastered and given new cover art.

 Lineup changes

 Heaven Born and Ever Bright was the first Cardiacs album since the departure of almost half the group.
 Percussionist Tim Quy left Cardiacs in 1990, and did not work with them again.
 Saxophonist Sarah Smith and keyboardist William D. Drake also stopped touring with the band, although they contributed to later recordings and made occasional guest appearances at concerts.
 Christian Hayes left Cardiacs during the making of the album, although it still features many of his guitar and vocal performances as well as a song he co-wrote.
 Heaven Born and Ever Bright is the first Cardiacs album featuring Jon Poole, but their last with Dominic Luckman.
 It is unclear how much Poole is actually featured on the record.